runningcode/fladle/README.md

 ### resultsBucket
 The name of a Google Cloud Storage bucket where raw test results will be stored.

+### keepFilePath
+Keeps the full path of downloaded files from a Google Cloud Storage bucket.
+Required when file names are not unique.
+Disabled by default.

 ---
 ### Error APK file not found